fleetdm/fleet/docs/Deploying/Configuration.md

 > The Proivder Sign-on URL within the `View Setup Instructions` has a similar format as the Provider SAML Metadata URL, but this link does provides a redirect to _sign-in_ the application, not the metadata necessary for dynamic configuration.

 > The names of the items required to configure an identity provider may vary from provider to provider and may not conform to the SAML spec.

-> Individual users must also be setup on the IDP before they can sign in to Fleet.

 #### Google Workspace IDP Configuration